-Learn how to make perfectly tender, nutrient-rich black rice in the Instant Pot every single time with this quick, easy, fail-proof recipe!
+Learn how to make perfectly tender, nutrient-rich black rice in 30 minutes with the Instant Pot.

 Black rice, also known as forbidden rice, usually has a chewier texture and a nutty flavor.
 While it looks very similar to white rice, it’s black in color and turns a deep, dark purple when cooked.
 It tastes similar to brown rice, but with a mild nutty flavor.